nvesyrop/Contiki-based-multithreaded-application/README.md

 This is a simple application that can be employed in the Cooja enviroment.
-It enables the definition and handling of 3 threads that have access to 3 different resources, using RESTful WS calls (using COAP).
+It enables the definition and handling of 3 threads that have access to 3 different resources, through RESTful WS calls (using the CoAP protocol).